Insight · SysML notation

 SysML Internal Block Diagram (IBD): Modeling Connections, Ports and Flows in Sparx EA

-The Internal Block Diagram (IBD) shows how a block’s internal parts connect — their ports, connectors, and item flows.
-If the BDD asks “what are the components of this system?”, the IBD asks “how do those components connect and exchange?”
+The short version: the Internal Block Diagram (IBD) shows how a block's internal parts connect — their ports, connectors, and item flows.
+Where the Block Definition Diagram (BDD) asks "what are the components of this system?", the IBD asks "how do those components connect and exchange?"
 Every IBD belongs to exactly one block defined in a BDD.
-In Sparx EA, IBDs are created directly from a Block element and inherit its part properties and ports.
-Key IBD concepts: Parts (instances of blocks owned by the parent), Ports (interaction points — flow ports, proxy ports, and full ports in SysML 1.x), Connectors (physical or logical links between ports), and Item Flows (the items that flow along connectors).
-For defence and aerospace teams, IBDs are the foundation of Interface Control Documents — the formal specification of what crosses system boundaries.
-Done correctly, Sparx EA IBDs generate ICDs automatically from model content.
+In Sparx EA, you create an IBD directly from a Block element, and it inherits that block's part properties and ports.
+Get the typing right — on parts, ports, and item flows — and the diagram becomes the source an Interface Control Document can be generated from rather than re-authored.

 The BDD defines the architecture.
 The IBD shows it working.

-The IBD is the engineer’s working view — the diagram they use to trace interfaces, identify integration risks, and specify connection requirements.
+The IBD is the engineer's working view — the diagram they use to trace interfaces, identify integration risks, and specify connection requirements.
 It is not a conceptual diagram; it is a specification tool.
+In Sparx EA, the IBD is a first-class diagram type in the SysML MDG Technology, and every IBD is scoped to a specific block.
+That block's part properties, ports, and constraints are the raw material of the IBD.

 Parts in the IBD

 A Part in an IBD is an instance of a block that is owned by (composed into) the parent block.
-Parts appear as rectangles labelled with the part name and type: actuator : HydraulicActuator.
+Parts appear as rectangles labeled with the part name and type: actuator : HydraulicActuator.

-When you create an IBD from a Block, Sparx EA offers to drag the block’s existing Part Properties onto the diagram.
+When you create an IBD from a Block, Sparx EA offers to drag the block's existing Part Properties onto the diagram.
 Accept this — do not create new elements in the IBD.
-Creating new elements in the IBD rather than pulling in defined Part Properties is the most common IBD error.
+Creating fresh elements in the IBD rather than pulling in defined Part Properties is the single most common IBD error.
 It produces a diagram that looks right but is not connected to the BDD definitions.

 To add a part that is not yet defined: